*This Notice supersedes previously announced notices.

 - name, role (i.e. legal representative, party, etc.,) and contact information of person submitting the request (email and phone number)

-If you are unable to file urgent documents in a family court matter by email, contact your local courthouse to determine other options available or attend your local courthouse.
+If you are unable to file documents in a family court matter by email, contact your local courthouse to determine the other options that are available or attend your local courthouse.
 Note that entry into the courthouse will be controlled and court counters are only open between 10 a.m. to 12:00 p.m. and 2:00 p.m. to 4:00 p.m.
+Contact information for all courts in Ontario is available on the Ministry of the Attorney General website: https://www.attorneygeneral.jus.gov.on.ca/english/courts/Court_Addresses/

 By submitting documents via email to the court, the party/legal representative agrees to accept email communication from the court with respect to the proceeding.

 Materials sent by email must indicate when and how service on any other party was made.
-Legal representatives/ parties should retain a copy of the relevant affidavit of service and/or related documents (e.g. email confirmations) and be prepared to produce it to the Court on request.
+Legal representatives or parties should retain a copy of the relevant affidavit of service and/or related documents (e.g. email confirmations) and be prepared to produce it to the Court on request.

 Where it is not possible to email a sworn affidavit, affidavits may be delivered unsworn but the affiant must be available to participate in any telephone or videoconference hearing to swear or affirm the contents of the affidavit.

-Requests for an urgent domestic family hearing will be determined by a judge.
+Requests for other family matters will be determined by a judge.
 Where a court attendance is required, contact your local courthouses to make arrangements for your attendance.

-If a judge does not declare your matter to be “urgent”, the documents which you submitted to the court may not be processed until regular court operations resume.
+If a judge declared that your matter will be held after the court fully reopens, the documents which you submitted to the court may not be processed until regular court operations resume.

 Legal Aid Ontario

-People who would have received in-person legal aid services through the Family Law Information Centres will be able to get help from LAO over the phone by calling 1‑800‑668‑8258.
+People who would have received in-person legal aid services through the Family Law Information Centres will be able to continue to get help from LAO over the phone by calling 1‑800‑668‑8258.

 Law Society of Ontario emergency family referral line during COVID-19

-The Law Society of Ontario has launched a telephone line to provide assistance to people who are self-represented (SRLs) and who are trying to determine whether or not their family court matter meets the criteria to be heard by the court on an ‘urgent’ basis and, if so, how to proceed in making their request.
+The Law Society of Ontario continues to support a telephone line to provide assistance to people who are self-represented (SRLs) and trying to determine whether or not their family court matter meets the criteria to be heard by the court on an ‘urgent’ basis and, if so, how to proceed in making their request.
 The emergency service will connect SRLs with family lawyers, working on a pro bono basis, who will provide 30 minutes of legal advice specific to determining whether or not their family court matter is urgent and referrals to other available legal services.

 SRLs may contact the law society by phone at the following numbers to access the service: Toll-free: 1-800-268-7568; General: 416-947-3310.